BitGo/advanced-wallets/README.md

 # Enclaved Express

 Enclaved Express is a secure signer implementation for cryptocurrency operations.
-It's designed to run in a secure enclave environment with flexible security options.
+It's designed to run in a secure enclave environment with mTLS security.

 ## Overview

 This module provides a lightweight, dedicated signing server with these features:

 - Focused on signing operations only - no BitGo API dependencies
-- Optional TLS security for secure connections
+- mTLS security for secure connections with client certificate validation
-- Client certificate validation when operating in mTLS mode
 - Simple configuration and deployment

 ## Supported Operations